-12002 Global Property Trends6cp; compulsory 2-wk or at least 3 cities study abroad tour (the total study tour is for 4 wks and 6 cities, and students choose which 2 weeks or 3 cities they attend; students should read the caveats in the program field trips carefully and understand their significance)
+12002 Global Property Trends6cp; compulsory at least 3 cities study abroad tour (the total study tour is for 4 cities); students should read the caveats in the program field trips carefully and understand their significance

 There are course requisites for this subject.
 See access conditions.